BushLife - Fishing Reel Hero

 How To Maintain a Fishing Reel

-Proper maintenance of fishing reels is essential for any angler.
+If you want your fishing reel to last – employ proper fishing reel maintenance techniques.
 Check out these four easy and practical steps to ensure your fishing reels operate smoothly.

 Spray: lightly rinse reels used in salt water with fresh water from a spray bottle.
 Avoid using a hose, as the pressure can push salt and dirt into the fishing reel.